hashicorp/terraform-provider-tfe/README.md

 $ make build
 ```

-To use the compiled provider binary, you have several different options:
+This will build the provider and put the binary in the `$GOPATH/bin` directory.
+To use the compiled binary, you have several different options (this list is not exhaustive!):
 * You can copy the provider binary to your `~/.terraform.d/plugins` directory by running the following command:
    ```sh
    $ mv $GOPATH/bin/terraform-provider-tfe ~/.terraform.d/plugins